SatoriNetwork/Neuron/README.md

 ## The Code

-The SatoriNode repository is the Miner.
+The SatoriNeuron repository is the Miner.
 It houses the Satori AI Engine, a User Interface, an interface to disk, an interface to the Satori Network, and an interface to the blockchain through the SatoriWallet library.
-Most of the logic of the project lies in the SatoriNode repo, or it's associated libraries.
+Most of the logic of the project lies in the SatoriNeuron repo, or it's associated libraries.
 For security reasons the Satori Server code is not publically available.

 ### Current State